Scrapbook and Bloggish Musings 1

 Fine art painting involves limited vocabularies, with each offshoot in style being its own limited vocabulary.
 When viewed with a wide lens, these restrictions are necessary since fine arts artists, in each category of interest, are more alike than different in terms of their entry level skill.
 It is a given style that sets the limits, which most painters work within comfortably.
 When individuals are attracted to the same pursuit, the jumping-on-point cannot be too steep.

 With maturity, I find pleasure in many figurative-abstract and abstract styles.
 However, when presented with a plethora of accomplished paintings in these styles, it is impossible to say one sophisticated color scheme is better than another, or that color field painting is better than minimalism, or minimalism is better than figure-abstraction.
-These individual pathways owe everything to the pioneering contributions of artists like Dubuffet, Klee, Kandinsky, Gorky, Rothko, and others.
 Had I less curiosity about the breadth of creativity possibilities before me as a young man, I would have settled into one of these comfortable ruts, but it is hard to distinguish one’s self on such a well-rehearsed field of play.

 Finding Collectors for My Work: To date I do not sell many works.
 I plan to change this dynamic once I retire, but I will still be a reluctant seller.
 An artist’s artworks are like his children, and so he should be picky about where they go.
 My artwork is highly involved.
 The paintings in my possession number less than fifty, so it is not like I am churning them out.
 My pricing will not be unreasonable, but it will also not be unserious.